Report: Providence’s Ed Cooley a 'primary candidate' for Michigan basketball job

 Cooley signed a long-term extension with Providence in 2016 that would run at least 10 years, according to the Providence Journal (as a private college, Providence is not required to reveal details of the deal).
 He was paid $2.6 million this past season, which ranked No. 36 in the nation, per USA Today's coaching salary database.

 Turnkey Sports is assisting in Michigan's search and Gene DeFilippo leads the search firm's intercollegiate athletics division.
-DeFilippo was the athletic director at Boston College (1997-2012) at the same time Cooley was an assistant coach with the Eagles (1997-2006).
+DeFilippo was the athletic director at Boston College (1997-2012) when Cooley was an assistant coach with the Eagles (1997-2006).

 In addition to Cooley, former Michigan standout and current Miami Heat assistant Juwan Howard will reportedly meet with Manuel on Tuesday.

 Howard, 46, has spent the past six seasons on Erik Spoelstra’s staff following his 19-year career in the NBA.
-Despite having no experience as a head coach, Howard has received public endorsements from former Fab Five teammates Jalen Rose and Jimmy King.
+Despite having no experience as a head coach, Howard has received endorsements from former Fab Five teammates Jalen Rose and Jimmy King.

-Michigan assistant coach Luke Yaklich interviewed for the job on Friday and the Wolverines are planning to name a new coach by the end of the week, according to a report from Stadium.com basketball analyst Jeff Goodman.
+Stadium.com basketball analyst Jeff Goodma reported Michigan assistant coach Luke Yaklich interviewed for the job on Friday and the Wolverines are planning to name a new coach by the end of the week.

 jhawkins@detroitnews.com